K4ryuu/CS2-Egg/docs/features/vpk-sync.md

 ℹ INFO  Preparing to restart 12 server(s)...
 ✓ DONE  All servers restarted successfully (12/12)

+==> Summary

+✓ DONE  CS2 update completed successfully
+ℹ INFO  Version: 20778900
+ℹ INFO  Location: /srv/cs2-shared ℹ INFO  Servers will sync new files on next restart
 ```

 **Note:** During download/update operations, you'll see real-time progress with the last 3 lines of SteamCMD output.
-These lines automatically update as new output arrives, and clear when the operation completes.
+These lines update dynamically and clear when the operation completes.

 #### Setup Cron Job

+> **💡 Recommended:** Run the script manually once before adding to cron to verify configuration and watch the initial CS2 installation (~60GB download).
+Once successful, the cron job will handle everything automatically in the background.

 Add to crontab to run every 1-2 minutes: